TransmodelEcosystem/EUDIT/wiki/use-cases/business-use-cases/buc-b-shop-and-price.md

 ## Use Case Overview

-- **Business Use Case ID & Name:** BUC-B — Shop your FARE PRODUCT(s) with PRICE information
+- **Business Use Case ID & Name:** BUC-B — Shop your FARE PRODUCT(s) and manage your TRAVEL BASKET with PRICE calculation at any time
-- **Goal (Objective):** Enable the Transport Customer to select for purchase the most suitable mobility offer (transport mode, product, package, price, and guarantees) for his TRAVEL.
-- **Scope:** Offer purchasing (basket management) / final PRICE information / CUSTOMER OFFER PACKAGE(s) in TRAVEL BASKET
+- **Goal (Objective):** Enable the TRANSPORT CUSTOMER to create, build, review, modify and validate a TRAVEL BASKET containing one or more CUSTOMER OFFER PACKAGE(s), with updated PRICE information available at any time before the next step of reservation initiation and payment.
+- **Scope:** TRAVEL BASKET creation and management / offer completion / PRICE calculation and recalculation / dependency management between basket elements / preparation of a basket ready for the next use case
 ---

 ## Actors & Context

-- **Primary Actor:** **TRANSPORT CUSTOMER (TRANSPORT USER ROLE including TRANSPORT CUSTOMER ROLE and PURCHASER ROLE (represented by the retailer)):** needs to purchase products suited to his travel needs.
+- **Primary Actor:** **TRANSPORT CUSTOMER (TRANSPORT USER ROLE including TRANSPORT CUSTOMER ROLE and PURCHASER ROLE (represented by the retailer)):** wants to purchase offers suited to his TRAVEL, for himself and/or for other travellers.
 He can be the manager of a group, a PRM, the purchaser for a minor traveler or other with specific needs or none.

 - **Supporting Actors / Stakeholders:**
-  - **Retailer (FARE PRODUCT RETAILER ROLE (API consumer)):** supports the customer in purchase process, provide final price information.
+  - **Retailer (FARE PRODUCT RETAILER ROLE (API consumer)):** manages the shopping flow, the TRAVEL BASKET, customer interaction, basket consistency, and the requests sent to one or more distributors.
-  - **Distributor (FARE PRODUCT DISTRIBUTOR ROLE (API provider)):** provides the
+  - **Distributor (FARE PRODUCT DISTRIBUTOR ROLE (API provider)):** provides offer completion rules, PRICE information, commercial conditions, after-sales conditions, guarantees, and dependency rules affecting basket elements.

 - **Assumptions (context at start):**
   - The retailer is authorised to request the distributor’s selling system.
-  - The distributor’s selling system and related pricing/guarantee information are available (online service or accessible dataset).
+  - The distributor’s selling system and related pricing, guarantee, after-sales and dependency information are available (online service or accessible dataset).
-  - The TRANSPORT CUSTOMER can provide the additional information required to compute/confirm his purchase.
+  - The TRANSPORT CUSTOMER can provide the additional information required to complete and price the selected offer(s).
+  - The TRANSPORT CUSTOMER has already selected one or more candidate CUSTOMER OFFER PACKAGE(s) in the previous use case.
+  - This use case ends when the TRAVEL BASKET is complete and ready for the next step; reservation initiation and payment are out of scope and belong to the following use case.

 ---